Information about plastics

 PU (PUR) – Polyurethane

-PU is one of the most versatile plastics.
+PU is one of the most versatile plastics available.
 Depending on the formulation and manufacturing process, PU can be produced as a thermoplastic (TPU thermoplastic elastomer), elastomer or thermoset.
 We encounter PU products in all areas of daily life (mattresses, shoe soles, tyres for rollers and wheels, insulation panels, soundproofing elements, paints, adhesives, insulating foam and much more).

 Look in our range under the heading “Divers small parts” for the article series UEP, EP, GUR, UKP/OV